Inference on causal and structural parameters using many moment inequalities

 where $\sigma(s,\nu)=(\sigma_1(s,\nu_1),\dots,\sigma_N(s,\nu_N))$, and expectation is taken with respect to $\nu=(\nu_1,\dots,\nu_N)$ consisting of $N$ i.i.d. random variables $\nu_j$ with the distribution function $G(\nu_j)$.
 Then the profile of strategies $\sigma$ is an MPE if for any $j=1,\dots, N$ and $\sigma_j':\mathcal{S}\times\mathcal{V}\to\mathcal{A}$, we have

 where $\sigma_{-j}$ is strategies of all rivals of the firm $j$ in the profile $\sigma$.

-For estimation purposes, assume that the functions $\pi_j(A_t,S_t,\nu_{j t})$ and $G(\nu_{j t})$ are known up-to a finite dimensional parameter $\theta$, that is we have $\pi_j(A_t,S_t,\nu_{j t})=\pi_j(A_t,S_t,\nu_{j t},\theta)$ and $G(\nu_{j t})=G(\nu_{j t},\theta)$, so that the value function $V_j(s,\sigma)=V_j(s,\sigma,\theta)$ also depends on $\theta$, and the goal is to estimate $\theta$.
+For estimation purposes, assume that the functions $\pi_j(A_t,S_t,\nu_{j t})$ and $G(\nu_{j t})$ are known up to a finite dimensional parameter $\theta$, that is we have $\pi_j(A_t,S_t,\nu_{j t})=\pi_j(A_t,S_t,\nu_{j t},\theta)$ and $G(\nu_{j t})=G(\nu_{j t},\theta)$, so that the value function $V_j(s,\sigma)=V_j(s,\sigma,\theta)$ also depends on $\theta$, and the goal is to estimate $\theta$.
 Assume that the data consist of observations on $n$ similar markets for a short span of periods or observations on one market for $n$ periods.
-In the former case, assume also that the same MPE is played in all markets.\footnote{In the case of data consisting of observations on one market for $n$ periods, one has to use techniques for dependent data developed in Section \ref{sec: dependent data} of this paper.
+In the former case, assume also that the same MPE is played in all markets.\footnote{In the case of data consisting of observations on one market for $n$ periods, one has to use techniques for dependent data developed in Appendix \ref{sec: dependent data} of the online supplement.
 It is also conceptually straightforward to extend our techniques to the case when the data consist of observations on many markets for many periods, as happens in some empirical studies.
 We leave this extension for future work.}